Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ![](Documentation/Images/BuildProject.png)

 Once the build has completed you can launch several instances of the built executable in order to both host and join a game.
 When using several instances locally, you will have to set different profiles for each instance for authentication purposes, by using the **'Change Profile'** button. <br>

+---

-> __Mac users:__ to run multiple instances of the same app, you need to use the command line.
+💡  **Mac users:** To run multiple instances of the same app, you need to use the command line.
 Run `open -n BossRoom.app`

+---

 <br>